ULNA ANATOMY

 • Upper portion: Origin for the Flexor pollicis longus muscle

-• Lower portion: Attachment for the Pronator quadratus muscle (forearm rotation)
+• Lower portion: Attachment for the Pronator quadratus muscle (your forearm rotation)

 Interosseous Border (Lateral Border)